Using GIMP bump map tool as a watermark for photos

 Using the layers dialogue

-On the main GIMP toolbar, open the layers dialogue
+In the active window, open the layers dialogue

-File » Dialogues » LayersDouble click on the Floating Selection (Pasted Layer) and rename it anything you want.
-Now select the photo image in the layers dialogue.
+In the layers dialogue double click on the Floating Selection (Pasted Layer) and rename it anything you want.
+Now select the photo image layer below your logo.

 Bump mapping the photo